lzim/teampsd/resources/training_guides/emails_outlook/tt_teampsd.md

 - [ ] Ctrl + C to copy
 - [ ] Open a new Outlook email and in the body, Ctrl + V to paste your tt report
 - [ ] Double check:
-  - All fonts are in Myriad Pro
+  - All fonts are in Myriad Pro (or the most similar sans-serif font)
   - All colors are consistent with TeamPSD style which can be found [here](https://github.com/lzim/teampsd/blob/teampsd_style/colors.md).
     - We use VA Light Blue for linked text, icons, and the announcements text box.
 We use VA Light Red for the arrows that separate each section.
   - All items are aligned and not covering each other, or off the page.